-The backfill should be carefully compacted under the haunches (lower part of structure exterior, below widest part); special care should be taken in doing this for pipe-arches and underpasses.
+The backfill should be carefully compacted under the haunches (lower part of structure exterior, below widest part).

 Place the backfill equally on both sides of the structure in 8-inch uncompacted lifts, thoroughly compacting each lift(s) to a minimum 90% density per AASHTO T-180.
 Backfill lift(s) shall be placed symmetrically on each side, with no side to side differential exceeding 24".
 Such compacted lift(s) must extend to the limits shown on the plans on each side of the structure, or to the side of a trench, or to the natural ground line.